 It seems we have forgotten the whispering words of wisdom of one John Lennon: “When I was 5 years old, my mother always told me that happiness was the key to life.
 When I went to school, they asked me what I wanted to be when I grew up.
 I wrote down ‘happy’.
 They told me I didn’t understand the assignment, and I told them they didn’t understand life.”

 We over-think and need children to become over-thinkers as well, and at the cost of their innate unbounded happiness, because we are afraid to feel as we once did as children.
 You may not remember, but there was a time when you allowed your emotions to move as your body did.
 Those two movements go hand in hand.
 The malleable unbridled expressions of leaping, cartwheeling and skipping are inter-related inter-woven expressions of the same freedom children have to be angry, sad, silly and joyful.
 Fluidity of physical movement and fluidity of emotional movement co-arise from the same source—our native free-flowing life force.
-That is what is means to be alive—to be spontaneously fluid and fully expressed in the here and now.
+That is what it means to be alive—to be spontaneously fluid and fully expressed in the here and now.

 At some point in our lives, however, we lost this freedom.
 It was unsafe to be fluid in our anger, full in our laughter, lost in our joy—present to that which wished to arise, to move within, to live.
 We tightened up and deadened ourselves.
 Something happened that caused this.
 Perhaps it was a stern word, a fierce glare, watching our parents fight, or worse.
 Maybe it was physical abuse, sexual abuse.
 It doesn’t take much for the vulnerable pure one that we were to lock up.
 Small is BIG for little ones.
 A slight tap to the side of the face can feel like being hit with a sledgehammer.
 A stern look can feel like being consumed by a hurricane of scorn.

 What forms in our nervous system is developmental trauma.
-It is, as somatic psychotherapist says, a “disease of rhythm”.
+It is, as somatic psychotherapist Maria Moser says, a “disease of rhythm”.
 The rhythm of feeling, moving, laughing, singing, dancing, crying, bouncing gets stunted.
 As such, we migrate from the supple body up into the controlling mind where it is safe; where we can plan—over-think—how to be in order to feel safe; where we can conjure the necessary strategies to get love.
 Just being our full-bodied spontaneous selves is no longer enough.
 We move from presence to anxiousness of past and future.
 The parasympathetic nervous system whose job is to relax or calm us is disengaged for the sympathetic nervous system that is in charge of arousal and mobility, and at its extremes, fight and flight.
 We become more alert, perhaps hyper-alert depending on the degree of trauma.
 It is no longer safe to trust, to simply relax into the moment, into our senses, into love.
 Danger could be around the corner so we need to be “on”.
 This becomes our modus operandi.

 Without safety to be present, including present to our feelings, and with a migration upwards into the controlling mind, we abandon our feelings and body.
 Mind is made master, specifically the logical left mind.
 We become disembodied, which is why adults move in a straight line—controlled—and are desperately afraid to express themselves with abandon, to be silly, to be care-free, to lose themselves in song and dance, to let themselves go, to be as they were when children.
 It is why play can feel so vulnerable, threatening and foreign, and why we devalue play for the more measurable curriculum approved by logic.
 Alcohol limbers us, temporarily, allowing us to let loose on the dance floor, belt out a tune at the karaoke machine, and suddenly start crying and sharing all our deep dark stories and telling others how much we love them.
 For a moment, with the help of perceived-liquid-medicine we gather a hazy glimpse of liquid freedom; we lose control, become fluid in thought, movement and feeling, and in this find quasi-freedom.

-While alcohol loosens us, it also revels how much we are afraid to lose control.
+While alcohol loosens us, it also reveals how much we are afraid to lose control.
 This is what lies behind our fear of feeling—the fear of dropping down from the controlling mind that has dedicatedly run the show for us.
 In dropping, it can feel as though we are falling apart; we do not know who we are without our held-together self that has carried us this far, the uncertain places and spaces our tears will take us.

 Bear in mind that we adapt as children to an unsafe environment by taking control in some way—by compensating.
 This is nature’s intelligence at its finest.
 Much like how a tree will bend its roots around or through the asphalt sidewalk laid in front of it, children will shape themselves into attitudes that will best help them seek approval, love, respect and safety.
 What they cannot be, and how they have to be in order to cope determines their compensatory identity.
 They will become life-long peacemakers, caretakers, organizers, helpers, go-to-persons, accommodators, nay sayers, bullies, wallflowers, anything that will help them cope with or adapt to their unsafe, unloving environment.
 They will become what is needed for self-preservation.
 They will deaden in order to survive, but not really live.
 They will self-control… but at the cost of their feelings.